Global Dynamics of Granular Media Equations via Stochastic Order

 Then the number of zeros of $F$ is exactly the number of invariant measures of the equation \eqref{eq:mvsystem}, and each zero of $F$ is the mean value of the corresponding invariant measure.
 We assume there are infinitely many invariant measures, and argue by contradiction.
 By the statement (ii), the set of invariant measures $\MM$ is contained in an order interval $[\underline{\nu},\overline{\nu}]$.
 So the boundedness of $[\underline{\nu},\overline{\nu}]$ in $\PP_2(\R)$ (see Proposition \ref{prop:order-bounded-precompact}) entails boundedness of the zero set of $F$ in $\R$.
 Since invariant measures are infinitely many, the zero set of $F$ has an accumulation point.
 By Assumption \ref{asp:potential} (iii)(v), we have $F$ is an analytic function, and this implies $F$ is identically zero.
 This is impossible, and we complete the proof. \end{proof}

 \begin{remark} In Remark \ref{R:invariant measures cannot attract bdd sets}, we show that the set of invariant measures cannot attract all the bounded subsets of $\PP_2(\R)$.
-Here, by Theorem \ref{T:attractor} (i)(ii) and Theorem \ref{thm:mvsde-attractor} (i), there exists a connected compact invariant set (the global attractor) within $[\underline{\nu},\overline{\nu}]$ which attracts all the bounded subsets of $\PP_2(\R)$. \end{remark}
+Here, by Proposition \ref{T:attractor} (i)(ii) and Proposition \ref{thm:mvsde-attractor} (i), there exists a connected compact invariant set (the global attractor) within $[\underline{\nu},\overline{\nu}]$ which attracts all the bounded subsets of $\PP_2(\R)$. \end{remark}

 \begin{proof}[Proof of Corollary \ref{coro:unique-convergence}] The uniqueness of invariant measure enatils that $\underline{\nu}=\nu=\overline{\nu}$.
 Then the antisymmetry of stochastic order implies that $[\underline{\nu},\overline{\nu}]=\{\nu\}$.
 Hence, this corollary is a direct consequence of Theorem \ref{thm:global-convergence} (ii). \end{proof}